coinmetrics/api-client-python/docs/docs/user-guide/wildcards.md

 * You use a single wildcard, like so: `get_market_candles(markets='binance-btc-*-spot')`.
 In the backend, your wildcarded string is mapped against all possible market strings and all matches are used as argument.

+## Performance

-In our current implementation, a wildcarded selection will not benefit from parallelization across the list.
-For example, passing a list of 100 markets could be fully parallelized, but a wildcard resolving to 100 markets would be executed as a single thread.
+If you have a choice of passing a specific list of 100 markets or a wildcard that resolves to 100 markets, we recommend the former.
+The API client will parallelize the requests across the list of markets resulting in a performance boost.